-Table 8-2 Oracle XML DB Support for Optional XQJ Features
+Table 16-2 Oracle XML DB Support for Optional XQJ Features

-V XQJ Feature Oracle XML DB Support Class name of XQDataSource implementation oracle.xml.xquery.xqjdb.OXQDDataSource JDBC connections Not supported.
-Properties defined on OXQDDataSource (connection information) See Table 8-1.
+XQJ Feature Oracle XML DB Support Class name of XQDataSource implementation oracle.xml.xquery.xqjdb.OXQDDataSource JDBC connections Not supported.
+Properties defined on OXQDDataSource (connection information) See Table 16-1.
 Commands Not supported.
 XQPreparedExpression.cancel (cancelling of query execution) Not supported.
 Serialization Only parameter method with value xml and parameter encoding with value UTF-8 or UTF-16.
 Additional StAX and SAX events Not supported.
 User-defined schema types Not supported.
 Node identity, document order, and full-node context preservation when a node is bound to an external variable Not supported.
 Login timeout Not supported.
 Transactions Not supported.
-Behavior of ${\tt XQItemAccessor}$ method ${\tt getNodeUri()}$ when the input node is not a document node Return NULL.
+Behavior of ${\tt XQItemAccessor}$ method getNodeUri() when the input node is not a document node Return NULL.
 Behavior of ${\tt XQItemType}$ method ${\tt getTypeName}()$ for anonymous types Return false.
 Behavior of XQItemType method getSchemaURI() Return NULL or the schema URI provided during type creation.
 Currently, the Oracle XML DB XQJ implementation does not use the schema URI to get type information, and user-defined types are not supported.
+Behavior of XQDataFactory methods createItemFromDocument() and bindDocument() if the input is not a well-formed XML document Raise an exception.
+Additional error codes returned from XQQueryException Not supported.
+Interfaces ConnectionPoolXQDataSource, PooledXQConnection, XQConnectionEvent, XQConnectionEventListener Not supported.
+XQDataSource.getConnection( java.sql.Connection) Not supported.
+(JDBC connections are not supported.)
+XQDataSource.getConnection( java.lang.String, java.lang.String) Same as getConnection() with no arguments: the arguments are ignored.